brjdenis/pyqaserver/README.md

 * Flatness/Symmetry
 * VMAT

-With an additional derivative modules I call "Fieldsize" and "Fieldrot", that can be used to measure radiation to light field match, radiation field size, focal spot position, absolute collimator angle calibration etc.
+Additional modules are:

+* **Field size** for measuring field size, radiation to light field match and focal spot position.

+* **Field rotation** for measuring collimator angle calibration in absolute terms, couch rotation and EPID twist.

 Pyqaserver contains little original code, just enough to connect Pylinac and Orthanc.
 The code is hideously written!
 But I will improve it.
 Some dependencies are included in the distribution of pyqaserver, other dependencies must be installed separately.
 Orthanc is not included in the distribution of pyqaserver.